tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 foldr :: Foldable t => (a -> b -> b) -> b -> t a -> b
 ```

+In the following the examples the `Foldable t` instance is a list.
 Here’s how we right-fold over a list to sum its elements:

 ![Left Fold](/haskell4/rightfold.png)